libapps/libapps-mirror/nassh/doc/FAQ.md

 ## Is there a way to try early releases of Secure Shell?

   Yes.
-First, you need to subscribe to the mailing list mentioned above.
+First, you need to subscribe to the [chromium-hterm mailing list].
   Subscribers have access to the "Dev" version in the Chrome Web Store, which is located here: <https://goo.gl/cFZlv>.